nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Returns to the application main page.

 ### Both pages
+The commands listed below can be used in the both pages of the app.

 #### Undo: `undo`

 Undoes the previous command.
 Open, list, find and return commands are unable to be undone.

 Format: `undo`
+- Undoing a `Case Command` will not show in the `Result Display` which unique `Case` the command was executed in.

 #### Redo: `redo`

 Redoes the command that was just undone.
 Open, list, find and return commands are unable to be redone.
 If another command that changes the data of PIVOT is used after an undo command, redo will not be able to be called.
+- Redoing a `Case Command` will not show in the `Result Display` which unique `Case` the command was executed in.

 Format: `redo`